Suraporn/nba_player_comparison/docs/Reflection.md

 - Some statistics with percentage(%) are not bound between 0%-100% because this is a specific indexes in Basketball, you can refer to the glossary [here](https://www.basketball-reference.com/about/glossary.html).

-- Even though, we did data cleaning and data preprocessing, we still found some uncleaned data such as a duplicated row of a player played in a certain year.
+- Even though, we did data cleaning and data pre-processing, we still found some uncleaned data such as a duplicated row of a player played in a certain year.
 This needs to be investigate more and clean it.
 We try to improve this in the next milestone.

+- Having an NBA logo on the top, and change better background of the viz are considered in next milestone as well.